 When students first enter the classroom in the morning it is a time of excitement, but it can also be a time of complete chaos.
-Having a clearly defined morning routine and morning work for students to complete can help the day start off more smoothly.
+Having a clearly defined morning routine and morning work can help the day start off more smoothly.

 Thinking about Morning Work Differently

 I changed my morning work routine and regained my sanity after hearing Anita Archer speak.
 She mentioned that many elementary teachers (myself included) were usually very concerned with improving our students’ reading fluency, but we put little thought into improving our students’ writing fluency.

 As teachers we know that a lack of reading fluency leads to a lack of comprehension because students are spending too much of their brain power focused on decoding words.
 This same concept applies to student writing – if our students are struggling to write quickly and fluently, their writing (grammar, organization, content, etc.) will suffer.

 Anita’s suggestion was very simple – have students practice writing by copying a reading passage for five minutes every day.

 That sounds easy enough, except I knew my district would not approve of me spending our limited language arts block on something that was so unrigorous (is that a word?
 If not, it should be!)
 So, I decided to try using my morning work time to build my students’ writing fluency.
 It worked out better than I had hoped.